 - Adding medication.
 Some medications seem to reduce the risk of OHSS without affecting the odds of pregnancy.
 These include low-dose aspirin; dopamine agonists such as carbergoline or quinogloide; and calcium infusions.
 Giving women who have polycystic ovary syndrome the drug metformin (Glumetza) during ovarian stimulation may help prevent hyperstimulation.

 - Coasting.
 If your estrogen level is high or you have a large number of developed follicles, your provider may have you stop injectable medications and wait a few days before giving HCG, which triggers ovulation.
 This is known as coasting.

 - Avoiding use of an HCG trigger shot.
-Because OHSS often develops after an HCG trigger shot is given, alternatives to HCG for triggering have been developed using Gn-RH agonists, such as leuprolide (Lupron), as a way to prevent or limit OHSS.
+Because OHSS often develops after an HCG trigger shot is given, alternatives to HCG for triggering have been developed using gonadotropin-releasing hormone (Gn-RH) agonists, such as leuprolide (Lupron), as a way to prevent or limit OHSS.

 - Freezing embryos.
-If you're undergoing IVF, all the follicles (mature and immature) may be removed from your ovaries to reduce the chance of OHSS.
+If you're undergoing in vitro fertilization (IVF), all the follicles (mature and immature) may be removed from your ovaries to reduce the chance of OHSS.
 Mature follicles are fertilized and frozen, and your ovaries are allowed to rest.
 You can resume the IVF process at a later date, when your body is ready.